 Over the next three articles on Season with Spice, we will explore Chinese herbal medicine.
 First, with a feature on Cheng Woh Medical Hall 正和药行 – a traditional Chinese herbal shop located in the UNESCO World Heritage site of George Town.
 Second, with a basic introduction to some of the more popular herbs used today in Chinese herbal medicine.
 And third, a guide to flower herbal teas like Chrysanthemum, Jasmine, and Lavender.

-*On Season with Spice, we do not claim to the overall effectiveness of Chinese herbal medicine, especially in the treatment of illness.
-But we do share in one of its basic, universal messages - that spices & herbs are an essential part of the daily diet in order to lead a healthy life and prevent disease.
+*On Season with Spice, we can not claim to the overall effectiveness of Chinese herbal medicine, but we do share in one of its basic, universal messages - that spices & herbs are an essential part of the daily diet in order to lead a healthy life and prevent disease.